About BHSA

 The BHSA requires that each county mental health program shall prepare and submit a three-year plan which shall be updated at least annually and approved by the California Department of Mental Health after review and comment by the Oversight and Accountability Commission.
 BHSA further requires that the department shall establish requirements for the content of the plans.

-Learn more about BHSA by watching the below video, exploring our MHSA/BHSA pages or by visiting California’s Department of Health Care Services’ website.
+Learn more about BHSA by watching the below video, review our BHSA presentation, exploring our MHSA/BHSA pages or by visiting California’s Department of Health Care Services’ website.

 Bridge to the Behavioral Health Services Act (BHSA)